Water licensing fees FAQs

-Upon receiving an application, the department will provide advice to the applicant on the assessment required and a licensee will be given the opportunity to withdraw their application before assessment is undertaken.
+Upon receiving an application, the department will provide advice to the applicant on the fee required and a licensee will be given the opportunity to withdraw their application before assessment is undertaken.

 Will fees go to other water use sectors?

 At this time fees are only being charged to mining and public water supply sectors.
 The department will consult early in 2018-2019 on possible fees to other water use sectors.

 Additional revenue raised between 2018/19 and 2021/22 will be used for implementing the department’s licensing requirements and strengthening compliance activities.